-So be aware of this and pack accordingly.
+So be aware of this and pack for Japan in the Spring accordingly.

 I know the negatives outweigh the positives in the list, but I think that’s because the positives is quite obvious – it is beautiful!
 But I really wanted to share the realistic negatives with you and reasons why you should not visit Japan during Cherry Blossom Season.

 Best places to see Cherry Blossom in Japan?

 Cherry Blossom Season in Tokyo is beautiful with so many displays and places to visit.